Medical school: Tanzania

 In Tanzania, medical school is a school within a university or can be an independent university dealing with health related courses only affiliated with a large sized hospital.
 Medical education lasts for 5 years after which the student graduates with an undergraduate (MD) degree.
 This is followed by a mandatory 12-month full-time internship at an approved hospital after which one applies for registration with the Medical Council of Tanzania (MCT) if they intend to practice medicine in the country.
 The first two years of medical school cover the Bio medical sciences or simply basic (pre-clinical) sciences while the last three years are focused on the clinical sciences.

 There are no medical school entry examinations or interviews and admission is based on students' performance in the high school exit examination (Advanced Certificate of Secondary Education Examination - ACSEE).
 Alternatively are student who took diploma in clinical medicine with an average of G.P.A 3.5 distinction who have very few seats.

-Tunisia

-In Tunisia, education is free for all Tunisian citizens and for foreigners who have scholarships.
-The oldest Medical school is the Medicine School of Tunis.
-There are four medicine faculties situated in the major cities of Tunis, Sfax, Sousse and Monastir.
-Admission is bound to the success and score in the Tunisian Baccalaureate examination.
-Admission score threshold is very high, based on competition among all applicants throughout the nation.
-Medical school curriculum consists of seven years; five years as an 'extern' and two years of internship or 'intern trainee' :